Chumsy0725/FBC-SA/README.md

 bash run_ssdg.sh ssdg_officehome 1950
 ```

-In this case, the code will run StyleMatch in four different setups (four target domains), each for five times (five random seeds).
+In this case, the code will run FBC-SA in four different setups (four target domains), each for five times (five random seeds).
 You can modify the code to run a single experiment instead of all at once if you have multiple GPUs.

 To show the results, simply do